Sleeper (car): United States

+Europe

 The 1968 Mercedes-Benz 300SEL 6.3 was a powerful sedan with a subdued exterior.
 A trend of overtly powerful saloon cars with subtle body modifications is exemplified by the work of Mercedes-AMG and Brabus on unassuming Mercedes saloons.

-The 1986 Lancia Thema 8.32, fitted with a Ferrari V8 engine, has been described by Road & Track as "one of the weirder sleepers to come out of the 1980s".
+The 1986 Lancia Thema 8.32, which features an engine derived from Ferrari, has been described by Road & Track as "one of the weirder sleepers to come out of the 1980s".
+It used a 2927 cc, Tipo F105L, Ferrari V8 producing 212 hp.
+This engine was based on the unit used in the Ferrari 308 GTB and in the Ferrari Mondial Quattrovalvole, and some of the components were assembled by Ducati.